s10wen/kapow-skeleton/README.md

 5) Run `npm install` and `bower install` to get all the required dependencies.
 If you intend on enabling the Grunt task that lints your Sass, you'll need to run `gem install scss_lint`.
 If you're planning on generating PHP documentation you'll need to install [PHPdocumentor](http://www.phpdoc.org/docs/latest/getting-started/installing.html) on your system.

-6) WordPress needs adding as a sub-module, so make sure you're in the root of the project and run `git submodule add git://github.com/WordPress/WordPress.git htdocs/wordpress`.
+6) WordPress needs adding as a sub-module, so make sure you're in the root of the project and run `git submodule add -f git://github.com/WordPress/WordPress.git htdocs/wordpress`.
+Then you need to update your sub-modules in order to fetch the WordPress repo using `git submodule update --init --recursive`.

+Once WordPress has been downloaded, navigate to `htdocs` and rename `local-config-sample.php` to `local-config.php`.

 7) Run `vagrant root` followed by `vagrant up --provision`.
-It is important that you ensure step #7 has been completed before provisioning Vagrant! :)
+It is important that you ensure step #6 has been completed before provisioning Vagrant! :)

 8) Run `grunt` to generate your front-end assets, or `grunt build` to generate the assets and watch for changes should you be ready to start developing.

+9) When you're ready, you'll need to initialize this as a new Git repo, or configure it so you can push these files to an existing repo.
+That's beyond the scope of this guide so I'll leave that up to you. :)

+10) Make a nice hot cup of tea/coffee and bask in your magnificence!

 ## Usage